GMUCERG/LWC/software/cryptotvgen/README.md

 $ pip install .
 ```
 If using the latter command, remember to run it again following any git pulls or updates to the source distribution.

+You can replace `pip` with `python3 -m pip` in case the `pip` executable is not available on your system.

 ## Running the Executable